Three Blind Mice (radio play and short story): 1952 stage play

 Christie saw the potential of expanding the half-hour radio play into a full theatre play and in 1952 The Mousetrap, the play that has had the longest initial run of any play in the world, first came to the stage.
 As another play had run on the stage just prior to the Second World War also with the title Three Blind Mice, Christie had to change the name.
 It was her son-in-law, Anthony Hicks, who suggested The Mousetrap, which is taken from Act III, Scene II of Shakespeare's Hamlet.
 Allan McClelland, in the role of Christopher Wren, was the only actor to make the transition from the radio production to the stage play.

 The text of the play was published in 1954 by Samuel French as 'French's Acting Edition No 153' and also in the HarperCollins 1993 collection The Mousetrap and Other Plays (ISBN 0-00-224344-X).

 1956 Brazilian television adaptation

-The story, under its Portuguese language title of Três Ratinhos Cegos, was adapted for Portuguese television and broadcast on 21 January 1956.
+The story, under its Portuguese language title of Três Ratinhos Cegos, was adapted for Brazilian television and broadcast on 21 January 1956.